Fractionally Quantized Recurrence Detection Times in Monitored Quantum Many-Body Systems: Preliminaries

-{\em Preliminaries.} We consider the return problem where the initial state of the monitored spin is up, however, this leaves a plethora of choices for the states of the bath spins.
-Starting with the Heisenberg model, where $H = \sum_{\langle i, i+1\rangle } \sum_{\alpha =x,y,z} S_{i}^{\alpha} S_{i+1}^{\alpha}$ and $S_i^\alpha$ are the spin-$\frac{1}{2}$ operators, we plot $\langle n \rangle$ versus the sampling time $\tau$ for a four-spin system in Fig. \ref{fig1}(a).
+The measurement protocol we use leaves a plethora of choices for the initial state of the bath spins.
+Starting with the Heisenberg model, we plot the mean first detection recurrence time $\langle n \rangle$ versus the time interval between measurements $\tau$ for a four-spin chain system (\textit{Materials and Methods}).
+The measurements are performed on the leftmost spin.
+As shown in Fig. \ref{fig1}, we consider $2^{N-1}$ initial product states, and since $N=4$, we have in total 8 cases.
 We witness three types of initial conditions.
-A trivial case is when all bath spins are initially up and then $\langle n \rangle = \sum_{n=1} ^ \infty n F_n=1$.
-This is a stationary state of $H$, and hence recorded with probability one in the first measurement.
-For other initial states, the average appears a rather intricate function of the sampling time, though in all cases the mean does not exceed $3$, hence the mean detection time is not exceedingly long.
-Finally, for the initial state $\ket{\uparrow,\downarrow,\downarrow,\downarrow}$, we attain the value $\langle n \rangle=4$ except for resonances, found for special choices of $\tau$.
-We see that in this case the mean $\langle n \rangle$ is integer quantized, either $1$ for the Zeno limit $\tau \to 0$, or $2$, or $3$, while typically it is $4$.
-Such an initial state exhibits what we call integer mean recurrence time.
+A trivial case is when all bath spins are initially ``up", and then $\langle n \rangle =1$.
+This initial condition is a stationary state of $H$, and hence the state ``up" of the monitored spin is recorded with probability one in the first measurement.
+For other initial states, the average is a rather intricate function of the time period between measurements, though in all cases the mean does not exceed $3$, hence the mean detection time is not exceedingly long.
+Finally, for initial state $\ket{\psi_0}= \ket{\uparrow,\downarrow,\downarrow,\downarrow}$, we attain the value $\langle n \rangle=4$ except for resonances, found for special choices of $\tau$.
+We see that in this case the mean $\langle n \rangle$ is integer-quantized, either $1$ for the Zeno limit $\tau \to 0$~\cite{PhysRevLett.86.2699}, or $2$, or $3$, while typically it is $4$.
+Such an initial state exhibits what we call the integer mean recurrence time.
+The resonances in $\langle n \rangle$ are of particular interest, as they reflect underlying periodicities in the quantum system and are also observed, in a regularized form, in the quantum computer simulation results analyzed below.